 In the mid-17th Century there were just a double row of houses along Poplar High Street.
 Merchants and shipbuilders preferred to live further North or in more rural areas between the 17th-18th centuries.
-As the population began to grow rapidly after the construction of the East India Docks at the start of the 19th Century, the East India Dock Road was constructed, between 1806-1812, to improve communication between the area's maritime industry and the City.
-Much of the mid-19th Century growth had taken place north of East India Dock Road, where Poplar New Town was built up with modest terrace housing from 1830s-1860s.
+As the population began to grow rapidly after the construction of the East India Docks at the start of the 19th Century, the East India Dock Road was built, between 1806-1812, to improve communication between the area's maritime industry and the City.
+Much of the mid-19th Century growth had taken place north of East India Dock Road, where Poplar New Town was built up with modest terrace housing between 1830s-1860s.
 Prosperity declined in the area after 1880 as the down-river docks grew in importance and Poplar was heavily bombed during WWII.
 The dominance of public housing is a relatively recent phenomenon.
-Most of it was built between 1950-1980 as post-war reconstruction schemes.
+Most of it was built between 1950-1980 as postwar reconstruction schemes.
+Although the Chinese population moved out of the area after WWII to settle in London's current Chinatown district in Soho, its legacy can still be detected in some of Poplar's street names, such as Canton Street, Pekin Street and Nankin Street, established around the 1890s.
+The Chun Yee Society at 50 East India Dock Road began in circa 1906 as a sailors' shelter and a Sunday school and still operates today to advance education and provide facilities to the local Chinese community.